 Have you ever stared at a gift list and thought, “What on earth do you buy for someone who already owns everything?”
+For an older woman, that question gets harder still.
+By her seventies or eighties she has usually pared back rather than added, kept what matters, and quietly let go of the rest.

-According to a widely cited study published in the Journal of Consumer Research, experiential purchases tend to produce greater long-term happiness because they become part of a person’s identity rather than just another possession.
+Most high-ranking gift lists focus on objects.
+The problem is twofold for an older recipient.
+First, research in consumer psychology consistently shows that material gifts peak quickly in satisfaction, while experiential or meaning-based gifts create longer-lasting emotional value.
+According to a widely cited study by Leaf Van Boven and Thomas Gilovich, published in the Journal of Personality and Social Psychology, experiential purchases tend to produce greater long-term happiness because they become part of a person’s identity rather than just another possession.

 Keep that lens in mind as you read through the ideas below.